 Nancy promotes a 21st Century approach by focusing on ensuring a positive climate, engaging young people as full participants in building positive relations, increasing youth capacity to independently prevent and resolve hurtful situations, and strategies for adults to better resolve negative incidents in a positive and restorative manner.

-Nancy is also the author of Cyber-Safe Kids, Cyber-Savvy Teens: Helping Your Child Use the Internet Safely and Responsibly (2007, Jossey Bass), Cyber Savvy Students: Embracing Digital Safety and Civility (2011, Corwin Press) and Positive Relations @ School (& Elsewhere): Legal Ramifications & Positive Strategies to Address Bullying & Harassment (2015, Embrace Civility in the Digital Age).
+Nancy is also the author of Cyber-Safe Kids, Cyber-Savvy Teens: Helping Your Child Use the Internet Safely and Responsibly (2007, Jossey Bass) and Cyber Savvy Students: Embracing Digital Safety and Civility (2011, Corwin Press).

 Her articles on bullying have appeared in District Administration, the American Association of School Administrator’s magazine, School Administrator, and the National Association of School Psychologist’s magazine, Communique.